sam-was-here/PUMBA-Keyboard/README.md

   * Forces numlock on so you dont always have to turn it on (do on startup and when modes are being changed)
   * Some other things but cant remenber
   * the abilty to rebind keys and have differnt key layouts per keyboard mode (half way done)
-  * WILL ADD SOON the ablity to change settings/key bindings without puting the sd card into a PC
+  * The ablity to change key bindings without puting the SD card into a PC

 PUMBA has only been test with SAMD21 and SAMD51 micro controll board.
 The project COULD work on most microcontroller that can emulate a HID device.
 It will not work on a Arduino leardo or Uno because the program takes to much ram.
 It has worked with almost all PS2 keyboards i have try.
 It will not work with most USB keyboard using a USB to PS2 adperter. the code was writen useing plateformio with the arduino framwork.